Breaking the Ice

 RM: With your musical background and appreciation for so many musical genres it should be probably no surprise that you can turn your vocal to pop, rock, ballad, progressive or metal.

-Do you have a favourite style you enjoy performing or, like so many vocalists out there who have great sets of pipes or who are ‘flexible’ singers, is it just that joy of singing that gives you a musical high?
+Do you have a favourite style you enjoy performing or is it just that joy of singing that gives you that musical high?

-RM: are you working on any new music right now, whether with LoreWeaveR or for another solo project?
+RM: Are you working on any new music right now?

-BR: Ciao Ross, it was my pleasure.
-Thank you very much for giving me the chance to be mentioned in your wonderful webzine!
+BR: Ciao Ross, it was my pleasure!
+And thank you very much for giving me the chance to be mentioned on your wonderful website!

 Ross Muir